San Diego Wage & Hour Attorney

 Legal Wage Requirements & Practices

 An employee's wage, though, doesn't necessarily equal their take-home pay.
-Everyone likes getting their paycheck, but no one particularly enjoys seeing how much is taken out for things like taxes and legal employer deductions.
 Although generally illegal, there are a few legal reasons why your employer will deduct money from your gross income per paycheck.

 California law only allows employers to deduct money from wages in three situations: